 They say you can start sending out PMF-related customer surveys after you have acquired at least 100 paying customers.
-For example, it’s possible to measure PMF by calculating the percentage of customers who think your product is a ’must-have.’
+For example, it’s possible to measure a SaaS product PMF by calculating the percentage of customers who think your product is a ’must-have.’

 However, surveys may provide more of a leading indicator than concrete proof of PMF.
 It’s safer to take bets on what people are doing, not what they say, so PMF correlates less with stats and estimates and more with a thorough understanding of your customers’ needs, behaviors, and attitudes.